-Pipe Ten supports all major VPN technologies to encapsulate data in-flight between users, servers and networks.
+Pipe Ten supports all major VPN (Virtual Private Network) technologies to encapsulate data in-flight between users, servers and networks.

 Permanent VPN connections between servers or networks is often handled on the firewall level using IPSec VPN.